 Winter 2017 WCD Newsletter featuring Sports Chaplaincy

 On the national level we have the Association of Alliance Chaplains (AAC).
-For more information, learn about it here.
+For more information on Justice and Compassion at C&MA, learn about it here.

 Areas Of Chaplaincy